Can females have haemophilia?

-However, some girls and women who carry this gene may have a bleeding tendency.
+However, approximately 20-30% of girls and women who carry this gene have reduced clotting factor levels and may have a bleeding tendency.
 They used to be described as “symptomatic carriers”.
 If their factor levels fall in the range for mild haemophilia (5 – 40% of normal clotting factor), they are now recognised as having mild haemophilia.
 In very rare cases, some girls or women have particularly low factor levels causing them to have moderate or severe haemophilia.
 Some women with factor levels between 40% and 60% of normal also experience abnormal bleeding.

 Factor level testing